novarto-oss/sane-dbc/README.md

 That is, you use
 * SQL and your RDBMS system's specific facilities to interact with it in the way best suited to your application
-* the DB class to compose operations into larger operations and programs, and to separate DB operations' **definition** from their execution (**interpretation**), which leads to large increase in programmer efficiency and code correctness
+* the DB class to compose operations into larger operations and programs, and to separate DB operations' **description** from their execution (**interpretation**), which leads to large increase in programmer efficiency and code correctness
 * the facilities provided by `sane-dbc` to achieve common programming tasks, as well as spare yourself from boilerplate, such as the one inherent in JDBC